isabella232/ingest-travel-guide/pages/services.md

 ## [8.
 Ingest Broker UI](#8-ingest-broker-ui)

 * Provides a web user interface to the [Ingest Broker API](#1-ingest-broker-api).
+* Components are UI components that call a method on the broker API to perform an action or to retreive data for rendering.

 ### 8.1 Action: Create Submission
 * _Calls_